Isaac menaces U.S. Gulf Coast 7 years after Katrina

 Once ashore, the storm could wreak havoc on low-lying fuel refineries along the Gulf Coast that account for about 40 percent of U.S. refining capacity.

-That could send gasoline prices spiking just ahead of the U.S. Labor Day holiday on September 3, analysts said.
+That could send gasoline prices spiking just ahead of the U.S. Labor Day holiday, analysts said.